kubermatic/docs/content/kubermatic/master/tutorials_howtos/CCM_migration/_index.en.md

 the in-tree code is "code that lives in the core Kubernetes repository [k8s.io/kubernetes](https://github.com/kubernetes/kubernetes/)", while the out-of-tree code is "code that lives in an external repository outside of [k8s.io/kubernetes](https://github.com/kubernetes/kubernetes/)".

-The first cloud-specific interaction logic was completely in-tree, bringing in a not-negligible amount of problems, such as the dependency of the CCM release cycle from the Kubernetes core release cycle, or the difficulty to add new providers to the Kubernetes core code.
-Then, the Kubernetes community moved toward the out-of-tree implementation, by introducing a plugin mechanism that allows different cloud providers to integrate their platforms with Kubernetes.
+The first cloud-specific interaction logic was completely in-tree, bringing in a not-negligible amount of problems, among which the dependency of the CCM release cycle from the Kubernetes core release cycle and the difficulty to add new providers to the Kubernetes core code.
+Then, the Kubernetes community moved toward the out-of-tree implementation by introducing a plugin mechanism that allows different cloud providers to integrate their platforms with Kubernetes.

 ### Out-of-tree CCM migration